As some of you know, I have been following the smartest vegans and seeing what I can learn from them.

 I need 2 more pints to get my 5-gallon pin.

-I’ll let you know if the combination of an increasing plant-based diet mixed with the organ-meat supplements boosts my iron levels.
+I’ll let you know if the combination of an increasingly plant-based diet mixed with the organ-meat supplements boosts my iron levels.
 I really want to earn that 5-gallon pin before winter arrives. 🏆💉